General meaning

 The exchanged opinions help position oneself regarding a commitment to health.

 For health, this association may indicate conversations to choose a follow-up, treatment, or long-term commitment with a practitioner or care structure.
 Birds speak of seeking information, requesting opinions, and multiple consultations.
-Ring highlights the notion of protocol, regular appointments, or therapy that is sustained over time.
+The Ring highlights the notion of protocol, regular appointments, or therapy that is sustained over time.
 It may involve committing to a more serious care approach, signing an informed consent, or finally deciding to adhere to a program that supports both body and morale.
-The essence of Rider emphasizes the importance of moving from words to concrete action.
-Child obscures the possibility that one is mainly looking to make a good start, to establish healthier habits right now.
+The essence of the Rider emphasizes the importance of moving from words to concrete action.
+The Child obscures the possibility that one is primarily looking to make a good start, to establish healthier habits right now.

 Objects